 - Add the broccoli to a food processor.
 Pulse until finely chopped.
 Transfer to the mixing bowl with the cream cheese and carrots.

-- Add the chopped green onions and ground black pepper to the bowl.
+- Toss in the chopped green onions and the ground black pepper to the bowl.
 Using a rubber spatula, combine all ingredients together.

 - Transfer to a food-safe container with a tight fitting lid.
 Refrigerate for one hour before using.